-October 19: Mr Hedges is said to be after spending more than five months in solitary confinement.
+October 19: Mr Hedges is said to be suffering from “significant health issues” after spending more than five months in solitary confinement.
 In a joint statement, Durham and Exeter Universities say they are “deeply concerned” about Mr Hedges’ welfare.

 October 25: Mr Hedges denies spying for the UK Government when he appears at the Federal Court of Appeal in Abu Dhabi.
 Ms Tejada says the Foreign Office has been lobbying for Mr Hedges’ welfare, but her requests to meet the Foreign Secretary have not been granted.

 October 29: Mr Hedges is released on bail.
 His wife, Ms Tejada, welcomes the development, adding: “I cannot allow myself to get too excited by this information as Matt is not fully free yet.”